-If a sampling rate is generated internally, you can additionally enable the clock output.
-The clock will be available on the external clock connector and can be used to synchronize external equipment with the board.
+Independent of the used clock source it is possible to enable the clock output.
+The clock will be available on the external clock output connector and can be used to synchronize external equipment with the board.

-Register Value Direction Description SPC_CLOCKOUT 20110 read/write Enables clock output on external clock connector.On A/D and D/A cards only possible with internal clocking.
-SPC_CLOCKOUTFREQUENCY 20111 read Allows to read out the frequency of an internally synthesized clock present at the clock output.
+Register Value Direction Description SPC_CLOCKOUT 20110 read/write Writing a $n$ 1" enables clock output on external clock output connector.
+Writing a $n$ 0" disables the clock output (tristate) SPC_CLOCKOUTFREQUENCY 20111 read Allows to read out the frequency of an internally synthesized clock present at the clock output.